CuriousTama/Unity-GenericStateMachine/README.md

 ## History

-The project was born out after watching some codes and observed people and also myself, alwase create a new state machine script for every behaviour (principaly when caching states).
+The idea of this project pop out after watching some codes and observed people and also myself, alwase create a new state machine script for every behaviour (principaly when caching states).

 This project was create by myself after 9 months of practice in c# and unity.